google/docsy/content/en/docs/Getting started/_index.md

         sudo install hugo /usr/bin

-For comprehensive Hugo documentation, see [gohugo.io](https://gohugo.io/).

 #### macOS

 Install Hugo using [Brew](https://gohugo.io/getting-started/installing/#homebrew-macos).

 ### Install PostCSS

-If you plan to make any stylesheet changes, you will also need `PostCSS` to create the final assets:
+To build or update your site's CSS resources, you also need `PostCSS` to create the final assets:

 ```
 $ npm install -D --save autoprefixer